Skip to content

 What is the relative major of Bb Minor 6 Pentatonic?

 The relative major of Bb Minor 6 Pentatonic is Db Major.
-Both scales share the same key signature and the same seven notes — the difference is which note feels like "home."
-Switching between a minor key and its relative major is one of the most common ways composers shift mood without changing the underlying notes.
+The five notes of Bb Minor 6 Pentatonic are all drawn from Db Major, and both share the same key signature — the difference is which note feels like "home."

 What chords are in the key of Bb Minor 6 Pentatonic?